CJBlake/feralhosting-freenas_lftp/README.md

 bash synctorrents.sh
 ~~~

-#### Setup ruTorrent to tell Freenas to download once torrent download is completed
+### Setup ruTorrent to tell Freenas to download once torrent download is completed

+#### Setup passwordless login from seedbox to freenas jail

 1. Now we need to setup your seedbox to have SSH access to your local machine in order to remotely execute this script.
+2.
 ****(You must forward your local machine SSH port out your router so your seedbox can access it and login (If you have a nonstatic ip then a dynamic dns is a good idea duck dns is free and reliable if you need a provider.
 Then you must setup passwordless login by saving RSA keys as seen here: https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/ )
-2. Now is a goog time that we can remotely execute the script from your seedbox CLI
+5. Now is a goog time that we can remotely execute the script from your seedbox CLI
   ~~~
   ssh root@AAAAAAAAAA.duckdns.org -p 22 "bash ~/scripts/syncrutorrent.sh"
   ~~~
-3. Now lets create a script for ruTorrent to run when it finishes a download to hardlink the download and download it to our freenas jail
+  #### Download and configure the script
+Here is the script to manually copy and paste:
   ~~~
   #!/bin/sh
   name=$1